E. G. Green

-Early life and high school
+Early life

-Green was born on June 28, 1975 in Fort Walton Beach, Florida and attended Fort Walton Beach High School.
+Green was born on June 28, 1975, in Fort Walton Beach, Florida and attended Fort Walton Beach High School.
 Along with quarterback and friend Danny Wuerffel, he led the Vikings to an undefeated season and a #2 national ranking by USA Today en route to the Florida AAAA state football championship in 1991.

 College career

 Green played for coach Bobby Bowden at Florida State University.
 He redshirted during the 1993 national championship year for the Seminoles.
 As a redshirt freshman in 1994, Green played in 11 games, catching 18 passes for 192 yards and one touchdown.
 During his sophomore year in 1995, Green emerged onto the national scene, catching 60 passes for 1007 yards and 10 touchdowns in 11 games.
 As a junior in 1996, Green and the Seminoles utilized a more run-oriented offense behind halfback Warrick Dunn, but Green pulled in 34 passes for 662 yards and 7 touchdowns in a year that saw the Seminoles play for the national title.
 In his senior year, Green cemented his place as one of college football's finest receivers with his second 1000-yard season.
 He ended 1997 with 54 catches for 1059 yards and 11 touchdowns, and was named a 2nd Team All-American by both the Associated Press and the Football News.

 Green left Florida State as the Seminoles' all-time leader in receiving touchdowns, with 29 in his career.
 And with 182 total points, he still stands at 13th on the all-time scoring list at Florida State.
 During Green's five years as a player, from 1993 to 1997, Florida State amassed a 56–6–1 record.